 *Patrik Wincent:* I do.
 I'm walking and talking, so unless that's a problem for you, let's do it.*Were you using your phone before I called?
 Are you suffering from digital addiction?*

 No, I actually have rules for how I manage things.
 Also, I don't consider that talking on the phone and walking is the same thing as walking and looking at a screen.
-That's usually what's considered to be a danger, you know—to exclude a fifth of what you see and bend your neck like a hawk.
-We had a case last week where a guy fell off the metro platform because he was so focused on his cell phone.
+That's usually what's considered to be a danger, you know – to exclude a fifth of what you see and bend your neck like a hawk.
+We had a case last week where a guy fell off a tube platform because he was so focused on his mobile phone.
 He managed to get away from the tracks in time, but it was certainly a warning sign for him.
 Wow.
-So it's considered dangerous behavior to walk and look at a screen at the same time?
+So it's considered dangerous behaviour to walk and look at a screen at the same time?

 Yes.
-We are addicted to external information coming our way, so we don't know how to just spend time with ourselves—to enjoy our meals and allow ourselves to be bored.
-A cell phone has power and control over our lives.
+We are addicted to external information coming our way, so we don't know how to just spend time with ourselves – to enjoy our meals and allow ourselves to be bored.
+A mobile phone has power and control over our lives.
 A phone can be psychoactive; it can change your emotions and temper.
-You can go from being bored or feeling low to suddenly feeling a lot better, just from reading the news, or using social media.
+You can go from being bored or feeling low to suddenly feeling a lot better, just from reading the news or using social media.
 It gives you the stimulant you need.
-It sounds like the abuse you're talking about is a social addiction, rather than an addiciton to the internet itself.
+It sounds like the abuse you're talking about is a social addiction, rather than the internet itself.